Vedinsoh/discord-role-linker/README.md

 # Discord Role Linker
-A powerful library to easily manage your Discord linked roles!
+A powerful library to easily manage your Discord linked roles using OAuth2!
 - Supports full Discord OAuth2 authorization flow
 - Support for persistently storing the access tokens in the database of your choice
 - Built with modularity in mind, so you can easily extend it to your needs